Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Summary

-Blue cheese is higher in calories, sodium, and fats most importantly saturated fats are higher.
-Blue cheese is richer in calcium, zinc, and phosphorus, vitamins B5 and A. Feta contain higher amounts of carbs and cholesterol and it is richer in B complex vitamins.
+Blue cheese is higher in calories, sodium, and fat (saturated fats).
+It is also richer in calcium, zinc, phosphorus, and vitamins B5 and A. Feta contains higher amounts of carbohydrates and cholesterol and is richer in B-complex vitamins.

 Introduction

-This article is a comparison article between feta cheese and blue cheese.
+This article compares feta cheese and blue cheese.
 We will discuss different aspects of their differences, such as their nutrition content, health impacts, and general differences.
 One of the most important points is to showcase which cheese is healthier.
-In addition, it is crucial to understand the negative health impacts of these foods.

 Calories